kvarak/dnd/docs/_Classes/warlock.md

 - #### Twin Sorrows
     *Prerequisites: 10th level*

     When you cast the *hex* spell or use a ***bonus action*** to transfer the spell to a new creature, you can target two creatures with the spell.
-You must be able to see both creatures, and they must be within 15 feet of each other.
+You must be able to see both creatures, and they must be within 15 ft of each other.
 You can only have two creatures affected by the spell at a time.

 </div>